johnycage/juggle-aon/README.md

 Project Juggle from AON is to quickly access the shopping sites from Github Pages.
 Simple go to website, use search feature (if there is one) to seek what you are looking.
 Happy Shopping.
+A different list of US vs Indian audience.